aosante/old-gatsby-portfolio-dev/README.md

 - Continuous deployment with [Netlify](https://netlify.com)
 - A contact form protected by Google Recaptcha (todo)
 - Functional components with React Hooks!
-- Markdown data fetching with GraphQL
+- Markdown data fetching with GraphQL\
+- Animations with React Spring

 ## Structure